The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

 Using a network of transmission lines, substations and automated distribution systems, the power is transformed to the correct voltage range if needed (in case of solar or wind) and distributed among the end-users.

-End-users get broad power management capabilities and visibility thanks to smart grid applications such as smart meters, sensor-enabled appliances, smart sockets, plugs, etc. Using these tools, consumers become active participants in managing their electricity consumption — use mobile or web apps to monitor and remotely control power usage, configure automated regimes, respond to load changes and control their spending and emission in real time.
+End-users get broad power management capabilities and visibility thanks to smart grids IoT applications such as smart meters, sensor-enabled appliances, smart sockets, plugs, etc. Using these tools, consumers become active participants in managing their electricity consumption — use mobile or web apps to monitor and remotely control power usage, configure automated regimes, respond to load changes and control their spending and emission in real time.

 People, utility companies and other professionals in the energy industry expand their control and management capabilities in a smart grid.
 Connected homes, communities and the whole cities use electricity and create data on the consumption and loads.
 This data can be used by any authorized participant in the supply chain.
 Thanks to data analytics and visualization tools, energy consumption data is turned into insights that make the basis for future decisions.